 Next to receive a makeover was the actual Churcham Website Design website.
 Since 2008, Nigel and his small team have been developing websites for a number of clients in the village of Churcham as well as for clients in other parts of Gloucestershire.
 The Churcham Website Design site was launched to provide a local focus for the affordable and adaptable web solutions we are creating for local clients and local businesses of various sizes.

 Stephen has now put this website into the same template as Community Pixels to give it a common look and feel.
 The mega footer and header use the same subtle and smart greys used on the new Community Pixels website.
-The overall look of these websites is now similar to Quoakle’s Restaurant Directories, such as Swindon Restaurants and Hereford Restaurants and our popular UK Days Out directory – Great Days Out.
+The overall look of these websites is now similar to Quoakle’s Restaurant Directories, such as Hereford Restaurants and our popular UK Days Out directory – Great Days Out.

 Next is Quoaklecards … still waiting for the upgrade.